neicnordic/sensitive-data-archive/sda-download/api/api.md

 Further, it enables the endpoints `/s3` and `/s3-encrypted`, used for htsget.

-The response can be restricted to only contain a given range of a file, and the files can be returned encrypted or decrypted.
+The response can be restricted to only contain a given range of a file, and the files can be returned encrypted or unencrypted.

 All endpoints require an `Authorization` header with an access token in the `Bearer` scheme.
 ```